ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../media/1/47.jpg)

-## 1.3.14 Management of Spark Sessions
+## Task 1.4 Management of Spark Sessions
 Learn to manage and terminate Spark sessions within your workspace to ensure efficient resource utilization and cost management.

 Note that the default session expiration time for Starter and Spark Pools is set to 20 minutes.
 A Spark pool will be deallocated if not used for 2 minutes after session expiration.